diestrin/yo-generator-express-angularjs/README.md

 # TODO

 ## While completing the scaffolding.
-- Add MongoDB support with Mongoose.
+- Add a service for flash notifications.
 - Add CoffeeLint and JSlint.
 - Add Jasmine to run unit, middleware and e2e tests with Karma test runner.